luvit/lit/README.md

 curl -L https://github.com/luvit/lit/raw/master/get-lit.sh | sh
 ```

-Since lit is still young, I recommend not using `master` and instead using a
-specified tag for your bootstrap scripts till we get past 1.0.0.

-If you're on Windows, I've thought of you as well.
+If you're on Windows, We've thought of you as well.
 Simply download and run
 the [powershell script](./get-lit.ps1).

 In `cmd.exe` run: